celestiaorg/celestia-specs/specs/consensus.md

 #### End Block

 At the end of a block, the top `MAX_VALIDATORS` validators by voting power are or become active (bonded).
 For newly-bonded validators, the entire validator object is moved to the active validators subtree and their status is changed to bonded.
 For previously-bonded validators that are no longer in the top `MAX_VALIDATORS` validators begin unbonding.

+The logic for validator bonding is found [here](#signedtransactiondatacreatevalidator), minus transaction sender updates (nonce, balance, and fee).
+The logic for validator unbonding is found [here](#signedtransactiondatabeginunbondingvalidator), minus transaction sender updates (nonce, balance, and fee).

+This end block implicit state transition is a single state transition, and [only has a single intermediate state root](#blockavailabledata) associated with it.